YaokaiYang-assaultmaster/PythonPortScanner/README.md

 1. Add `import PortScanner` or `from PortScanner import PortScanner`in your code.
 2. Initialize a new PortScanner object using `scanner = PortScanner.PortScanner()` or `scanner = PortScanner()`.
 You could also put the list of ports you want to scan (if any) as a python `list` and pass it as the `target_ports` argument to the constructor.
 3. Then call `scanner.scan(host_name)` to perform scan task.
-4. __Note that the total scan time for a single is highly related to the timeout value (delay) set for the Scanner object.
+4. __Note that the total scan time for a target website is highly related to the timeout value (delay) set for the Scanner object.
 Thus for the seek of efficiency, the timeout should not be too long.__

 ## Documentation
 - Constructor